How to Get a Job as a Waiter

 - What is your favorite item on our menu?

-After your interview, compose a handwritten thank-you card expressing your keen interest in the job.
-Briefly mention why it is a good fit and express your thanks for your interview.
+After your interview, compose a thank-you card or letter expressing your keen interest in the job.
+Briefly, mention why it is a good fit and express your thanks for your interview.
 It is best to hand-deliver it to the restaurant as soon as possible after your interview.